-Come and witness the only command post on the landings beaches to have lived 6 days of fightings.
+Come and witness the only command post on landing beaches to have lived 6 days of fightings.

 First observation post must to have visualized and announced to Berlin the arrival of the fleet allied in the morning of june 6th, 1944.

 Remember the movie "The longest day" : in fact the Marcouf command post was the first to reported to Berlin the information about the landing after the Captain W. Ohmsen discovered the allied

 armada at 5.20 am with his binocular, and immediatly phone to amiral Hennecke at the forteress of Cherbourg.

 Partially destroyed during the war, flooded over the years, he remained closed since 1944.

 Two years of works were necessary to re-condition him and to open him for 2016.

 It is the last opened again vestige of the Atlantic wall on landing beaches.

 Guided tour in English :

 It is the second the most important German command post of the landing beaches.

 This site is partially underground.
 He is constituted by 10 rooms on 3 floors.